drewgoodin/antilles/README.md

 **Antilles** is a very lightweight static site generator in Perl/Mason.
-It allows you to write your pages entirely in Markdown.
+OK, fine, it's a Markdown processor that traverses a directory and wraps the resulting HTML snippets in a small amount of boilerplate.

 ### Quickstart
 Clone this repository, change to the ```pages/``` directory, and start creating.
 There is no forced naming convention for your Markdown files, but keep in mind that their filenames will be used as-is in the generated site.
 Your server of choice may have strong opinions on how you name your files.